Rakta Charitra: Plot

-Pratap Ravi hides in the jungle with his father's associates and vows to kill Narsimha Reddy, Nagamani Reddy, and Mandha one by one, instilling fear of death in each one of them.
-He starts by busting into the house of Narasimha Reddy, killing his guards, and finally killing him with a scythe in front of his wife as she looks on in horror.
-Next is Mandha; as he roams in the market, Pratap Ravi's men follow him, and before he can defend himself, they chop his hand off.
-Manda begs for his life, but Pratap Ravi stabs him in front of everyone.
-They plan to kill Nagamani Reddy, but they are cautious as there is heavy police security at his house.
-As Nagamani Reddy is sitting on his lawn conversing with a police officer, he is shot at by Pratap Ravi, who is dressed as the cop, and his men, dressed as cops as well, kill most of the policemen.
+Pratap hides in the jungle with his father's associates and vows to kill Nagmani, Mandha and Narsimha one by one, while implementing time gaps between each murder to instill fear of death in each one of them.
+He starts by busting into the house of Narsimha with his men who shoot dead his guards while Pratap himself kills Narsimha with a sickle in front of his wife Gomthi as she looks on in horror.
+Bukka captures Nari and just as he was about to kill her, he is intercepted by Gajapathi's replacement Ashwini Sinha who saves Nari; subsequently, Nari joins Pratap in the jungle, along with Shankar's widow Harita and the latter's infant.
+Pratap then visits his college and convinces his fiancée Nandini to marry him; her apprehensive parents reluctantly bless the new couple.
+The next target is Mandha; as he roams in the market, Pratap's men follow him, and before he can defend himself, they chop his hand off.
+Mandha begs for his life, but Pratap stabs him in front of everyone.
+They plan to kill Nagmani, but they are cautious as there is heavy police security in his house.
+Pratap and his men, dressed as cops, shoot dead the overconfident Nagmani, as well as the policemen and the henchmen kept for Nagmani's protection, in Nagmani's lawn.
+Nagmani's death evidently had a huge toll on Bukka as evident from his unhinged confrontation with Ashwini as the latter arrived to remove Nagmani's body for investigation in vain.
+Ashwini's senior SP Kanoonga warns her of the danger that lies ahead if she again clashes with Bukka as DCP Mohan Prasad is introduced as a charismatic yet cynical officer of Anantapur.